nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2015-12-04-testing-spring-mvc-controllers.md

     .andExpect(model().attribute("fruitBowl", contains("banana"))); // 3
 ```

 Assertions are done with the `andExpect()` method.
-The class `MockMvcResultMatchers` provides static methods to do assertions on the HTTP status (`1`), the view asked by the controller (`2`) and on the model completed by the controller (`3`).
+And, the class `MockMvcResultMatchers` provides static methods to do assertions on the HTTP status (`1`), the view asked by the controller (`2`) and the model completed by the controller (`3`).

 ## Conclusion

-The Spring test framework is a very powerful, complete and simple way to test Spring MVC controllers.
-Its fluent API allows to write elegant and yet precise tests.
+The Spring test framework is a powerful, complete and simple way to test Spring MVC controllers.
+Its fluent API allows writing elegant and yet precise tests.